yao-cqc/charts/bitnami/airflow/README.md

 The above command sets the credentials to access the Airflow web UI.

+> NOTE: once installed, neither username nor password can be changed using Helm CLI.
+If given the capability, please use the in-app features to do so.

 Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.
 For example,

 ```console